CVVisualPSETeam/CVVisual/doc/example-tut.md

 Rechecking `Show image` for the unselected result image of the actual filter operation and zooming (`Ctrl` + `Mouse wheel`) into all images synchronously deeper than 60% shows the different values of the pixels.
 Sadly, we can't do anything about this situation in this session, though, so we just continue.
 As stepping through each single _Call_ seems quite tedious, we use the _fast-forward_ button, `>>`.
+The program runs until it reaches `finalShow()`, taking images with the webcam along the way.
-On the downside, we now have quite an amount of _Calls_ in the table.
+This saved us some clicking; on the downside, we now have quite an amount of _Calls_ in the table.
 ![](../images_example/overview_all.png)
 Using the [filter query language](../ref/filters-ref.html), the _Calls_ to `debugDMatch()` can be filtered out.
 ![](../images_example/overview_matches_filtered.png)